mala-project/mala/docs/source/basic_usage/trainingmodel.rst

 * ``minmax``: Min-Max scaling (Scale to be in range 0...1) is applied to the entire array.

 * ``feature-wise-standard``: Standardization (Scale to mean 0, standard deviation 1) is applied to each feature dimension individually.
-I.e., if your training data has dimensions (x,y,z,f), then each of the f rows with (x,y,z) entries is scaled indiviually.

 * ``feature-wise-minmax``: Min-Max scaling (Scale to be in range 0...1) is applied to each feature dimension individually.
-I.e., if your training data has dimensions (x,y,z,f), then each of the f rows with (x,y,z) entries is scaled indiviually.

 Here, we specify that MALA should standardize the input (=descriptors) by feature (i.e., each entry of the vector separately on the grid) and